silicondev/CustomItemManager/README.md

 > customitemmanager.save
 Permission to use /customitem save.

-> customitemmanager.item.*
-Permission to use all item based commands.

-> customitemmanager.item.set
-Permission to use /customitem item set.

-> customitemmanager.item.spawn
+> customitemmanager.spawn
 Permission to use/customitem item spawn.

-> customitemmanager.item.delete
+> customitemmanager.delete
 Permission to use /customitem item delete.

-> customitemmanager.item.list
+> customitemmanager.list
 Permission to use /customitem item list.

 > customitemmanager.command.*
 Permission to use all command based commands.

 > customitemmanager.command.add
-Permission to use /customitem item addcommand.
+Permission to use /customitem addcommand.

 > customitemmanager.command.remove
-Permission to use /customitem item removecommand.
+Permission to use /customitem removecommand.

 > customitemmanager.command.list
-Permission to use /customitem item listcommands.
+Permission to use /customitem listcommands.

 > customitemmanager.command.clear
-Permission to use /customitem item clearcommands.
+Permission to use /customitem clearcommands.

 ## End of file.
-Updated: 02/03/2019
+Updated: 13/03/2019